 Monitoring is not only vital, but a legal requirement: in order to comply with GDPR regulations and avoid a fine from the Data Protection Commission, business owners must be able to show precisely what happened and on whose computer.

 Implementing security decisions with privacy by design and reporting by design built into them is key.
 A user’s location should not dictate the ability of the business owner to fulfil this critical obligation.

-I have heard of staff complaining that their printer doesn’t work, only for the engineer to discover that it is over two decades old and will never work in the modern world.
+I’ve heard of staff complaining that their printer doesn’t work, only for the engineer to discover that it is over two decades old and will never work in the modern world.
 Get a new printer or save the environment and don’t print!
-Get set-up and tested.
+Get set up and tested.